LastPass Review 2023: Still Worth Recommending?

 Conclusion

 LastPass certainly hasn't reinvented the wheel, but what it does, it does well, and at a relatively affordable price.
-Anyone who looks back on the generous free version of LastPass will likely lament the new restrictions to one device type.
+Anyone who looks back on the generous free version of LastPass will likely be disappointed about the restriction to one device type.

-A Premium subscription to LastPass is also one of the most reliable and versatile password managers on the market, offering a feature-rich browser extension in addition to one of the most user-friendly web vaults.
+A premium LastPass subscription provides users with access to one of the most reliable and versatile password managers on the market, a feature-rich browser extension, and a user-friendly web vault.

 Customer Ratings

-LastPass enjoys a decent reputation among its users, as can be seen in its predominantly positive customer ratings.
+LastPass enjoys a good reputation among its users, as can be seen in its (mostly) positive customer ratings.

 Alternatives

-Some of the best alternatives to LastPass can be found below:
+We've listed more of the best alternatives to LastPass here: